 Des report was not the first to warn the public and drug manufacturers about cancer risks in menopausal drugs.
 In 1991, the U.S. National Institutes of Health studied 16,000 healthy post-menopausal women between 50 and 70 years of age.
 Half the women took combined hormone replacement therapy and another half took placebos.
 Although the study was stopped prematurely in 2002, researches believed there were more health risks than benefits among the groups of women who were using the hormone replacement therapy drugs.

 If you or someone you love has suffered a serious personal injury while taking a prescribed medication, that individual may be eligible to receive compensation for damages they have sustained.
-The dangerous drug lawyers at Greg Monforton & Partners can help you determine what your legal rights are and if youre eligible to file a claim.
+The Windsor personal injury lawyers at Greg Monforton & Partners can help you determine what your legal rights are and if youre eligible to file a claim.